membraneframework/membrane_tutorials/basic_pipeline_extension/04_Tests.md

 ```

 We have been explicitly calling the callbacks defined in the `Depayloader` module, with the appropriate arguments.
 First, we have initialized the state by calling the `handle_init/1` callback, later on, we have made the depayloader `handle_process/4` some buffers (note that we had to explicitly pass the `%Membrane.Buffer{}` structure as the argument of the function invocation as well as keep track of the state, which gets updated after each call).
 Finally, after the last buffer is processed (the last buffer is the buffer whose `frameid` should contain the `e` letter meaning that that is the packet that is ending a given frame), we are expecting the action to be returned - and this action should be a `:buffer` actions, transmitting the buffer with the complete frame through the `:output` pad.
 We also assert (using the ExUnit's [`assert`](https://hexdocs.pm/ex_unit/ExUnit.Assertions.html#assert/1) macro) the value hold in the buffer's payload (It should be a complete sentence).
-If no action was returned from the last `handle_process/4`, the pattern wouldn't match to the `{{:ok, actions}, _state}`, and the test would fail.
+If no action was returned from the last `handle_process/4`, the pattern wouldn't match to the `{ {:ok, actions}, _state}`, and the test would fail.
 If the assertion on the output buffer's payload wouldn't be true - the test would also fail.

 ## The Membrane's support for tests

 The test written above is quite simple.
 Probably you have noticed that what we did there was "simulating" the behavior of the Membrane's Core, in a limited, but satisfying our needs, way.
 During the pipeline run, it is Membrane's responsibility to invoke the callbacks and pass the updated version of the state as the argument.
 However, Membrane's Core behavior is much more complicated - if we were using some more complex mechanism (i.e. redemands), possibly we would need to simulate that behavior in a more detailed way - finally ending with the Membrane's Core in our test module.
 Such an approach scales terribly - and that is why we want to avoid it.
 Membrane Core's developers have given us support for testing the elements which allow us to have a simple pipeline consisting of a generic source and sink, as well as our element.